-Tayvallich Village Hall has been at the heart of village life for nearly a century.
-There’s an exciting programme of community events throughout the year, and the hall can also be hired for private functions.
+Tayvallich Community Hall has been at the heart of village life for nearly a century.
+There’s an exciting programme of events throughout the year, and the Hall can also be hired for private functions.

-•Drama club: regular meetings and rehearsals culminate in an annual production at Easter.
+•Drama club: regular meetings and rehearsals throughout winter and spring culminate in an annual production at Easter.
 The title of the show is kept secret until the week before opening night.

-•Fund-raising: race nights to raise funds for village amenities (eg, Tayvallich Sailing Club, to promote sailing and provide sailing training, particularly for the children’s sailing group Cygnets); coffee mornings are held regularly throughout the year to benefit local groups, such as the church and the Flower Show; ceilidhs in aid of the church and various charities.
+•Fund-raising: race nights to raise funds for village amenities (eg, Tayvallich Sailing Club, which promotes sailing and provides training, particularly for the children’s group Cygnets); coffee mornings are held regularly throughout the year to benefit local groups, such as the church, Flower Show (+ plant sale in May), school (+ carwash in May), and charities (such as the Strawberry Tea in June in aid of Macmillan Cancer Support); ceilidhs in aid of the church and various charities; Christmas Craft Fair.

-Every week, the hall is busy with a wide range of local clubs and groups: table tennis; yoga; Village Voices community choir; bowling; Stretch and Tone; hula hooping; badminton; the Tayvallich Primary School Pre-Fives Unit.
+Every week, the Hall is busy with a wide range of local clubs and groups: table tennis; yoga; carpet bowls; Stretch and Tone; hula hooping; the Tayvallich Primary School Pre-Fives Unit.
 If you want to start a group or need a venue for an activity, the Village Hall is the place for you.

-The playing field beside the hall with its children’s playpark of swings, slide and other amusements is a popular attraction.
-The field is often used for football matches and is a focal point of the Tayvallich Weekend.
+The playing field beside the Hall with its children’s play park of swings, slide and other amusements is a popular attraction.
+The field can be used for football and other sports and is a focal point of the Tayvallich Gala Weekend.

 Tayvallich Community Hall is at the core of the village.
 It is a versatile resource for both villagers and visitors.